8n8/bigwebthing/README.md

 The server checks that the first part is indeed something that it recently gave out, then that the hash of the whole meets the current difficulty.

-## Username encoding

-A username is a variable-length integer, at least one byte long.
-It is encoded by prefixing it by a byte containing its length.

 ## TCP API

 It will accept incoming TCP connections.
 A connection begins unauthenticated, and can change to authenticated.
 Messages that are only sent/acceptable on an authenticated channel are marked "AUTH".

-Each message should be not more than 16KB, and should start with a 2-byte Little-Endian length.
+Each message should be not more than 16KB, and should be prefixed with a 2-byte Little-Endian length.

 Server to client

 	New message from another user (AUTH)
 		1 byte: 0
         8 bytes: sender username
-        15983 bytes: the message
+        15991 bytes: the message
     New username (AUTH)
         1 byte: 1
         8 bytes: username